wol-soft/php-json-schema-model-generator/docs/source/generator/postProcessor.rst

     * Implement the **GetterHookInterface** to add code to your getter methods
     * Implement the **SetterBeforeValidationHookInterface** to add code to the beginning of your setter methods
     * Implement the **SetterAfterValidationHookInterface** to add code to the end of your setter methods
+    * Implement the **SerializationHookInterface** to add code to the end of your serialization process

 .. warning::